shapiro-lab/semper-recode/docs/_build/_sources/usage.rst.txt

     .. py:data:: MASTER_DF

-        The master dataframe containing data required for the analysis.
+        The master dataframe containing data required for the analysis such as TIS sequence, efficiency level, and amino acids associated with the sequence.

     .. py:data:: CODON_LIST